gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 ## Conclusion

 Azure API Management provides powerful capabilities for exposing REST APIs as MCP servers through two distinct approaches.

-The custom MCP server application offers maximum flexibility and control, making it ideal for complex scenarios with specific requirements.
-The one-click MCP server feature provides a rapid path to MCP adoption with minimal development effort.
+The custom MCP server application provides maximum flexibility and control, making it perfect for complex scenarios with specific needs—especially when the backend data source go beyond just REST API or involve aggregating multiple REST APIs

+The one-click MCP server feature provides a rapid path to MCP adoption with minimal development effort where a REST API already available in API Management and MCP client is a consumer.
-Whether you're just starting with MCP or looking to scale existing implementations, Azure API Management provides the tools and flexibility needed in AI-driven landscape.
+Whether you’re just starting with MCP or looking to scale existing implementations, Azure API Management provides the tools and flexibility needed in AI-driven landscape.

+All samples used in this post is available in my github repo: https://github.com/gopkumr/restapi-mcp-apim